 People with high-grade fevers should seek medical advice.
 For adults, this is an oral temperature of 103°F (39.4°C).
 For children over 3 months old, this is a rectal temperature of 102°F (38.9°F) or higher.

-If your baby is under 3 months old and has a rectal temperature of 100.4°F (38°C), seek medical attention immediately.
+If your baby is under 3 months old and has a rectal temperature of 100.4°F (38°C) or higher, seek medical attention immediately.

 When a fever breaks

 When a fever breaks, your temperature will return to what’s normal for you, usually around 98.6°F (37°C).
 You may start to sweat or feel flushed as this is happening.

 In cases of a mild or low-grade fever, it may not be a good idea to try to bring your temperature down too quickly.
 The presence of the fever could be helpful in fighting off an infection in your body.